-B. Experiment 2: Performance Analysis of Lesion Classification delivered the very best specificity however their sensitivity was low, whereas our methodology obtained the most effective sensitivity.
-With regards to sensitivity, the performance of our model was at least 8% more than that of the compared classifier models.
-Therefore, with the highest accuracy and the best balance between sensitivity and specificity, our SVM model greatly outperforms the compared classifier model.
+In this experiment, our SVM and ANN classifier models was compared with KNN[1], to verify the performance of the proposed classifier models.
+Table I provides the classification results of the three methods (our SVM and ANN methodologies and KNN model).
+It can be seen that KNN classifier model delivered the very best specificity however their sensitivity was low, whereas our methodologies obtained the most effective sensitivity.
+With regards to sensitivity, the performance of our models was more than that of the compared KNN classifier models.
+Therefore, with the highest accuracy and the best balance between sensitivity and specificity, our SVM and ANN models greatly outperforms the compared classifier model.
 In [1] wherever features are extracted on patch regions, the models are in a position to cope with incomplete lesion objects.
-In our methodology, new border features are proposed and on that SVM classifier model is designed.
-As could be seen in Table II, once compared with the system in [1], by using our methodology the sensitivity and accuracy were greatly improved, that could be a terribly positive outcome.
+In our methodology, new border features are proposed and on that SVM and ANN classification models are designed.
+As could be seen in Table I, once compared with the system in [1], by using our methodology the sensitivity and accuracy were greatly improved, that could be a terribly positive outcome.
 With the most effective accuracy, our methodology is superior to the compared ways.
 Therefore, our proposed features and designed classifier are additionally highly effective on the datasets.